Projects-At-GP/school-messenger/WHITEPAPER.md

 ```

 ## Registration
-You must be registrated to get an access token
+You must be registrated to get an access token.
 ```yml
 PUT users/registration/new
 name:           <YOUR NAME>